What Can You Do With a Master of Computer Science?

 These are just a few real-life examples of the complex problems advanced Computer Scientists work to solve.
 They use their knowledge, education, and industry experience to better society and the world.

 Use computer vision, image processing, and deep learning to develop better autonomous electric vehicles.

 Modernize and secure the “Smart Grid” to boost efficiency and consumer transparency

 Influence and collaborate across teams of engineers to digitize energy systems and software at an affordable cost to society.

-Develop better solutions for old problems
+Develop better solutions to old problems

-Transform financial security with blockchain
+Transform financial security with blockchain technology

 Bolster the technology infrastructure and pioneer modern blockchain solutions for banking and financial services firms.

 The single greatest skill any Computer Scientist needs is the ability to adapt and learn new things.
 Learning the "hot skill" of the moment–whether AI or Cybersecurity–may lead to that first job.
 However, it rarely leads to advancement.
 The Digital Tech landscape is rapidly changing, requiring agility and a commitment to constantly learning new programming skills and platforms.
 Those that have a deep understanding of computer science–computer systems, algorithmic models, cybersecurity, IT, automation, APIs, software engineering & development–are those who thrive over the course of a long career.

 A Master of Computer Science is one of the best ways to develop that core understanding of why things work the way they do, beyond a bachelor’s degree.
 In this era of rampant digital transformation, it’s important for industry professionals to be equipped with the proper education, advanced skills, and professional experience that enables them to work in an ever-evolving field.
 The key element of graduate education is asking questions to gain a deeper understanding of the material.
 That depth of understanding is what differentiates the strongest Computer Scientists who are changing the world.